firmoholanda/group-our-transactions/readme.md

 # 📃 group-our-transactions

 This is a ruby on rails capstone project for Microverse, that groups hours spent on different projects at your university.
-It was made for anything that you can share with other people and group by some category.